Zoom Tips and Techniques

 Connecting Zoom to Your TV

-In order to make viewing services for households with multiple individuals easier and more comfortable, we suggest you consider connecting your laptop or tablet to a TV screen.
 If you have an HD TV, the instructions are fairly straightforward.
-It requires an HDMI cable (basic version available to buy here) and an adapter if your device does not have an HDMI port.
-The adapter you need depends on your device, but is likely a USB-to-HDMI adapter or a Thunderbolt-to-HDMI cable.
-Make sure to check what connection is needed for your device.
+It requires an HDMI cable (basic version available to buy here) and an adapter if your computer does not have an HDMI port.
+(No mobile device has an HDMI port, so you will definitely need an adapter for your phone or tablet).
+The adapter you need depends on your computer or mobile device, but is likely a USB-A to HDMI adapter or a USB-C to HDMI cable.
 After plugging the HDMI cable into your device and the TV, you need to change the input on the TV and possibly the display settings on your device.
-This article explains the steps for a Windows device and this article explains the steps for Windows and Apple devices.
-You should also be able to find instructions for your particular device and TV through a Google search.
+This article explains the steps for Windows and Apple devices.
+You should also be able to find instructions for your particular computer, mobile device, and TV through a Google search.

-A Tip for the High Holy Days – "Side-by-side Mode"
+A Tip for Viewing the Virtual Prayerbook – "Side-by-side Mode"

-Our High Holy Day services on Zoom will include pages from the High Holy Day prayerbook on your screen alongside of live video from the Temple sanctuary.
-Left unadjusted, you will find that the prayerbook pages take up most of the screen and there is only a tiny view of the video.
+Our Shabbat and High Holy Day services on Zoom include pages from the prayerbook on your screen alongside live video from the Temple sanctuary.
+Left unadjusted, you will find that the prayerbook pages fills most of the screen and there is only a tiny view of the live video.
 Fortunately, Zoom has a feature on its desktop version (for Macs and PCs, not for mobile devices) that allows you to adjust the relative size of the prayerbook and the video.

-The feature is called "Side-by-side Mode."
-During our High Holy Day services (or in any Zoom meeting), when a page is being shared to your screen, click on the tab labeled "View Options" at the top of the screen.
-Select "Side-by-side Mode" on the list of options.
+This feature is called "Side-by-side Mode."
+During our services (or in any Zoom meeting), when a page is being shared to your screen, click on the "View" option on the top-right corner of the meeting window.
+Select "Side-by-side: speaker" on the list of options.